Covid-19 prompts record digital audience for UK national press with 6.6m extra daily readers

 The Sun has the largest monthly brand reach of any UK newsbrand at 39.8m, followed by The Mail at 36m and The Guardian at 35.6m.

 According to News UK, The Sun’s app read is now read fror 8.3 minutes longer per user than a year ago and improving its minutes per active user by 66.6% YoY to 20.8 minutes.

 The Times and The Sunday Times app is read for 33 minutes per active user.

+News UK chief operating officer David Dinsmore said: “In times of uncertainty, and of world-wide importance, readers have once again turned to trusted newsbrands, which are being consumed and read by more readers than ever before.

-The Guardian celebrated its position as the most-read newspaper at the broadsheet end of the market and the third most read national newspaper title on a monthly basis overall in the UK.
+The Guardian celebrated its position as the most-read newspaper at the broadsheet end of the market and the third most-read national newspaper title on a monthly basis overall in the UK.

 On average digital readers spend 31 minutes per month with Guardian journalism, the title said.